 An attempt to significantly improve meltshop efficiency has led to the development of a new process to melt, refine, alloy, and cast steel, using a system of interconnected vessels.
 In the proposed process, the steel will be continuously melted in a 55-t Consteel EAF and flow through three refining vessels and a tundish before entering the mold.
 The reactors and their functions are described and illustrated.
 The expected chemistry changes, alloying effects, energy requirements, and general operating procedures of the process based on process simulation are presented.
 Predictions are made about size of the meltshop building, required processing times, possible production rates, and effects of changing operational conditions.
 Several corrective actions for upset conditions and maintenance issues are described, including the procedures for grade changes.

-J. Peter et al., "Introduction of a Novel, Scrap-Based, Fully Continuous Steelmaking Process," AISTech Proceedings, Association for Iron & Steel Technology (AIST), Jan 2005.
+J. A. Peter et al., "Introduction of a Novel, Scrap-Based, Fully Continuous Steelmaking Process," AISTech - Iron and Steel Technology Conference Proceedings, vol. 2, pp. 623-634, Association for Iron & Steel Technology (AIST), May 2005.

 Materials Science and Engineering

 Continuous steelmaking; Meltshop; Models; Operational performance; Alloying; Computer simulation; Production; Refining; Steelmaking

 International Standard Serial Number (ISSN)

 © 2005 Association for Iron & Steel Technology (AIST), All rights reserved.